What is blockchain?

 A Consensus Mechanism is a fault-tolerant mechanism that is used to get the agreement on block value or state of the network on distributed processes examples (proof of work, Proof of 1stake, Byzantine fault-tolerant)

-3- Don’t reinvent the wheel use one of open-source platform based on Consensus Mechanism (Ethereum, BigChainDB, Chain Core, Eris: DB)
+3- Don’t reinvent the wheel use one of the open-source platforms based on the Consensus Mechanism (Ethereum, BigChainDB, Chain Core, Eris: DB)

 4- Design the Nodes

-Nodes is computers and infrastructure used by blockchain to store data and process the transactions
+Nodes are computers and infrastructure used by blockchain to store data and process the transactions